DarshanMaradiya/Project-Management-Tool/Rest API (Spring Boot)/pmtool/README.md

-# Steps to run the React application
+# Steps to run the Spring Boot REST API Server

 ## Instructions